The Admissions Process: Your Path to D.C.

 • Actionable strategies for last-minute resume-building activities.

-Core Application Requirements
+Core Enrollment Requirements

 To ensure all participants are set up for success, we have several core requirements for acceptance:

-Flexible Housing Contract
+UCDC Housing Contract

-Application Status: Waitlists
+Enrollment Status: Waitlists

 After the program has reached capacity for a given term, eligible students will be waitlisted pending availability in the program.
 Waitlisted students may participate in all workshops and will be notified if there has been an opening in the program.